 Me: 20.00??
 Take me.
 NOW.

 The Kitchen Staff is also very important.
 The K-Staff needs to be fun, not just for camp, but for me.
-I spend a lot of time in the Mess Hall and in and around the kitchen.
-I love food, especially camp food.
-In fact, I like food so much that over the past few summers I have been recruiting “Finishers.“ (A “Finisher” is the one I go to if I only want a few bites of something and then he takes over and eats the rest–I don’t like to waste.
-I love my “Finisher” this summer and I hope he enjoyed his Choco Taco.)
+I spend a lot of time in the Mess Hall and in the kitchen.
+I love food (and we have good food at camp) and sometimes I want everything.
+But I can’t have everything, so over the years I have been recruited “Finishers“ to help me out.
+(Finishers are people I go to if I only want a few bites of something–but I don’t want to waste it–so I make him eat the rest.)

 Anyway, The K Staff needs to know me and they need to love me.
 Actually, they don’t even need to love me, they just need to put up with me.

 And then comes our Camp Driver.
-I mean, where do I start?
+Where do I start?
 For as long as I can remember, the Camp Driver (aka “Thinggetter”) has been a part of our family, even before we were a family.
-One of our past Camp Drivers (also a “Finisher” by the way) is getting married (at camp—to one of our former nannies!!) in August and my girls are his flower girls.
+One of our past Camp Drivers (also a “Finisher” by the way) is getting married at camp—to one of our former nannies— in August and my girls are their flower girls.
 Another one of our old Drivers was just at our house playing “school” with my daughters, and another one of our Drivers still thinks he can beat me at rummicube after all these years, but he’s wrong.
-Our current Driver is so special that I wish he was my son and I’m ready to fight his mom anytime, anywhere.
+Our current Driver is so special, I wish he was my son and I’m ready to fight his mom anytime, anywhere.

 Anyone who owns a business knows that your business is only going to be as good as your staff… and I want our current staff and past staffs to know how much I appreciate all the hard and “heart” work they do for us.
 I love you all.